- What is weight?

 Convert from pound to kg, convert from kg to lbs...

-When it comes to converting from one weight unit to another by hand, it might be easy (e.g., to switch from kilograms to grams, you just multiply kilograms by 1000) or not so easy (like switching from lbs to kg or kg to lbs), but using the weight converter like this, you can take any difficulty out of the equation.
+When it comes to converting from one weight unit to another by hand, it can be easy (e.g., to switch from kilograms to grams, you just multiply kilograms by 1000) or not so easy (like switching from lbs to kg or kg to lbs), but using a weight converter like this, everything becomes easy as pie.

-US ton, also called a short ton- 2000 pounds
+US ton, also called a short ton— 2000 pounds; and

-To quickly look through the conversions between main units, feel free to use weight conversion chart in the next section.
+To get your head around the conversions between these units, feel free to use the weight conversion chart in the next section.
 Conversion charts and conversion tables are very helpful.
 They visually show you the equivalence between different units of any magnitude, not only weight.
-For example, there exist similar conversion tables for lengths like in our length conversion tool, temperature conversion tool or the density converter.
+For example, there exist similar conversion tables for lengths, like in our length conversion tool.

 Weight conversion chart